andynik/knu_labs/compression/README.md

-Here will be realization of the Huffman coding and LZW compression methods.
+Here will be realization of Huffman coding and LZW compression methods.